 With a long history spanning 28 centuries, Rome has been the capital of the Roman Kingdom, the Roman Republic and the Roman Empire.
 Bestowed with titles like the Eternal city and Capital of the World, Rome was the first ever metropolis.
 It has been through the Renaissance and has been subjected to meticulous architectural and cultural planning which has made it the artistic and cultural center of the world and given it the status of a global city.

-Home to several parks, gardens, fountains, statues, bridges, catacombs and museums, Rome is the most popular tourist attraction in Italy.
+Home to several parks, gardens, fountains, statues, bridges, catacombs and museums, Rome is the most popular tourist attraction in Italy, very popular also among families traveling together.
 Due to such a long history, Rome’s cuisine has evolved through centuries and periods of social, cultural and political changes.
 From the typical Spaghetti alla Carbonara to the Jewish cuisine cucina giudaico romanesca, Rome is rich in cuisine.
 Hence, it is only natural that it is home to a variety of excellent restaurants.
 Following are the 10 best vegetarian restaurants in Rome.

 1) Tira e Molla

 Famous for its carbonara and excellent service, Tira e Molla is a true Italian experience.
 You get hosts as soon as you enter, which makes for a warm and lovely welcome.
 The staff provides excellent assistance to ensure that you have a great time.
 The food arrives soon and the atmosphere is very enjoyable.
 The drinks are exceptional and we would recommend the homemade pasta and tiramisu.
 Fresh high-quality ingredients are used in original Italian style cooking.